WICG/storage-buckets/explainer.md

 the keys are valid values for the
 [lang attribute in the HTML specification](https://html.spec.whatwg.org/#the-lang-and-xml:lang-attributes), and values are localized user-facing strings.

-TODO: The translations and codes need to be checked.

 ```javascript
 const draftsBucket = await navigator.storageBuckets.openOrCreate("drafts", {